 At the ORC we have access to a multi-million pound cleanroom equipped with several systems for fabrication and research on most aspects of silica fibres.
 The work of the fibre fabrication group is interdisciplinary.
 Candidates to work in this group require a background in any one of materials science, physics, engineering and chemistry.

-Global internet traffic has been growing exponentially over the past 20 years with a predicted growth rate of around 40% year-on-year.
+Global internet traffic has been growing exponentially over the past two decades with a predicted growth rate of around 40% year-on-year.
 This growth is driven primarily by bandwidth-hungry applications such as cloud computing, Telemedicine, 4K live streaming and is expected to continue in the era of the Internet of Things and 5G.
 However, the present optical fibre communication network’s capacity is solely based on the 11THz (C and L bands) gain bandwidth of erbium (Er) doped fibre amplifiers (EDFA) invented three decades ago.
-The scaling of the overall transmission capacity requires next-generation optical fibre amplifiers with ultra-broad gain bandwidths to further utilise the complete low-loss window of silica optical fibres from 1250-1700nm.
+The scaling of the overall transmission capacity requires next-generation optical fibre amplifiers with ultra-broad gain bandwidths to further utilise the low-loss window offered by the solid- and hollow-core silica optical fibres.

-In this PhD project, we aim to develop efficient Bi-doped fibres and to demonstrate next-generation ultra-broad Bi-doped fibre amplifiers in the wavelength band covering from 1250-1500nm and 1600-1750nm.
-In the process of developing Bi-doped fibres, the student will also study spectroscopic properties such as absorption and emission cross-sections, and fluorescence lifetime to understand the near-IR luminescence in these fibres.
-The focus will be on experimental work but can include simulations/modelling based on the interests of the student.
+In this PhD project, we aim to develop efficient Bi-doped fibres and to demonstrate next-generation ultra-broad Bi-doped fibre amplifiers in the wavelength band covering from 1150-1500nm and 1600-1750nm.
+In the process of developing Bi-doped fibres, the student will also study spectroscopic properties such as absorption and emission cross-sections to understand the near-IR luminescence in these fibres.
+The focus will be on experimental work but can include simulations/modelling of new amplifiers based on the interests of the student.
 The performance of developed Bi-doped fibre amplifiers will be evaluated in collaboration with our academic partners.
-Our recent work on record level of gain (40dB) and also first ever wideband (115nm) Bi-doped fibre amplifiers have been well received in the scientific community and grasped significant attention from telecom industries.
+Our recent work on a record level of gain (40dB) and also first-ever wideband (115nm) Bi-doped fibre amplifiers have been well received in the scientific community and grasped significant attention from telecom industries.

 Visible lasers are indispensable for applications such as display, underwater communication, microscopy and bio-photonics, optical storage, and materials processing.
-Currently the mainstream of visible lasers development is relied on the frequency conversion techniques.
+Currently, the mainstream of visible lasers development has relied on frequency conversion techniques.
 However, often such systems are complex and require incorporation of bulk elements into the cavity, and thus not suitable for making monolithic devices.
-On the other hand, most of the rare earth (RE) ions exhibit absorption lines in the blue spectral region and the fluorescence in the visible region.
-The progress in GaN-laser diodes (GaN-LD) covering the wavelength range between 390nm to 460nm are promising as pump sources for RE doped solid state lasers with direct emissions in the visible.
-To date visible lasers utilising RE doped fibres have been reported in fluoride glassed (such as ZBLAN) due to their lower phonon energy than the oxides.
+On the other hand, most of the rare earth (RE) ions exhibit absorption lines in the blue spectral region and fluorescence in the visible region.
+The progress in GaN-laser diodes (GaN-LD) covering the wavelength range between 390nm to 460nm is promising as pump sources for RE-doped solid-state lasers with direct emissions in the visible.
+To date, visible lasers utilising RE-doped fibres have been reported in fluoride glassed (such as ZBLAN) due to their lower phonon energy than the oxides.
 However, the fluoride glass fibres are known for their poor chemical durability, weak mechanical properties, higher background loss than silica fibres, and making them difficult to splice with most fibre components which are developed on silica fibres for an all-fibre laser system are the bottlenecks of these fibre lasers to further improve their performance.